francoisschwarzentruber/prooffold/README.md

                  <<description of the algorithm>>
               }

-Interactive canvas are dsecribed in Processing (P5) via:
+Interactive canvas are described in Processing (P5) via:

              p5 {{
                  <<graphviz code>>